The Horus Heresy: Battle of Tallarn

 • “Poorly explained mechanics.”

 The graphics of the game are described as minimalistic and low-budget, reminiscent of 90s gaming, which may not appeal to everyone.
-While not considered mind-blowing, the visuals are functional for a tabletop wargame; however, many users feel they detract from the overall experience, especially when combined with frustrating gameplay mechanics.
+While some players find the visuals acceptable for a tabletop wargame, many criticize them as subpar and lacking in detail, contributing to an overall negative impression of the game's presentation.

 • “Okay, it's not mind-blowing graphics by any means, but does a tabletop wargame look realistic either?”